namesys-eth/ipfs2-eth-resources/docs/README.md

 ### Resolve `contenthash`

 Resolution of `<CIDv1-base32>.ipfs2.eth` will decode and resolve `<CIDv1-base32>` via CCIP as ABI-encoded contenthash.
-This functionality supports both IPNS and IPFS hashes in `base32` format.
+This functionality supports both IPNS and IPFS (and IPLD) contenthashes in `base32` format.

 ### Resolving ENS Records

-IPFS2 Resolver also supports ENS-specific features such as querying ENS records associated with the subdomain.
+IPFS2 Resolver also supports ENS-specific features such as querying ENS records associated with the (sub)domain.
 We use [RFC-8615](https://www.rfc-editor.org/rfc/rfc8615) `.well-known` directory format to implement this.
 The query syntax then reads:

 ```
 https://<hash>.ipfs2.eth.*/.well-known/<data>.json